 A party desiring to withdraw a pleading must file a notice of withdrawal of the pleading with the Commission and serve all parties with it.
 Unless otherwise ordered by the Commission, the notice is effective fourteen (14) days after filing.
-(3-30-01)

-INTERVENTION -- PUBLIC WITNESSES (RULES 71 THROUGH 80)

-071. ORDER GRANTING INTERVENTION NECESSARY (RULE 71).
+(7-1-21)T 069. -- 070.
+(RESERVED) INTERVENTION - PUBLIC WITNESSES (Rules 71-80) 071.
+ORDER GRANTING INTERVENTION NECESSARY (RULE 71).

 Persons not original parties to a proceeding who claim a direct and substantial interest in the proceeding may petition for an order from the Commission granting intervention to become a party.
-(7-1-93)

-072. FORM AND CONTENTS OF PETITIONS TO INTERVENE (RULE 72).
+(7-1-21)T 072.
+FORM AND CONTENTS OF PETITIONS TO INTERVENE (RULE 72).

 Petitions to intervene must comply with Rules 41, 61, and 62.
 The petition must set forth the name and address of the petitioner and clearly and concisely state the direct and substantial interest of the petitioner in the proceeding.
 If affirmative relief is sought, the petition must state the relief sought and the basis for granting it.
 Petitions for intervenor funding should be made in a separate document from the petition to intervene.
-(2-15-14)

-073. TIMELY FILING OF PETITIONS TO INTERVENE (RULE 73).
+(7-1-21)T 073.
+TIMELY FILING OF PETITIONS TO INTERVENE (RULE 73).

 Petitions to intervene must be filed at least fourteen (14) days before the date set for hearing or prehearing conference, whichever is earlier, unless a different time is provided by order or notice.
 Petitions not timely filed must state a substantial reason for delay.
-The Commission may deny or conditionally grant petitions to intervene that are not timely filed for failure to state good cause for untimely filing, to prevent disruption, prejudice to existing parties or undue broadening of the issues, or for other reasons.
+The Commission may deny or conditionally grant petitions to intervene that are IDAPA 31.01.01 - Rules of Procedure of the Idaho Public Utilities Commission not timely filed for failure to state good cause for untimely filing, to prevent disruption, prejudice to existing parties or undue broadening of the issues, or for other reasons.
 Intervenors who do not file timely petitions are bound by orders and notices earlier entered as a condition of granting the untimely petition.
-(7-1-93)

-074. GRANTING PETITIONS TO INTERVENE (RULE 74).
+(7-1-21)Ť GRANTING PETITIONS TO INTERVENE (RULE 74).
+074.

 If a petition to intervene shows direct and substantial interest in any part of the subject matter of a proceeding and does not unduly broaden the issues, the Commission or the presiding officer will grant intervention, subject to reasonable conditions.
 If it later appears that an intervenor has no direct or substantial interest in the proceeding, or that the intervention is not in the public interest, the Commission may dismiss the intervenor from the proceeding.

-075. ORDERS GRANTING INTERVENTION -- OPPOSITION (RULE 75).
+(7-1-21)T ORDERS GRANTING INTERVENTION -- OPPOSITION (RULE 75).
+075.